In India, a test for Modi's economic reforms and Hindu agenda

 Modi plans 20 rallies in the next few weeks in Bihar, and the state’s hotels are packed with party workers from all over the country.

-While the prime minister takes the high ground promising jobs and growth, his party’s campaign has now turned to religious polarization, a road-tested method of uniting fractious Hindu castes behind the BJP.
+While the prime minister takes the high ground promising jobs and growth, his party’s campaign has now turned to religious polarisation, a road-tested method of uniting fractious Hindu castes behind the BJP.

 Sushil Kumar Modi, a senior party leader in Bihar who is not related to the prime minister, said if the BJP came to power in the state it would impose a strict ban on killing cows, considered holy by many Hindus.
-Emotions over the issue have been high after the lynching of a Muslim man in a neighboring state on rumors he had beef at home.
+Emotions over the issue have been high after the lynching of a Muslim man in a neighbouring state on rumours he had beef at home.

 Since Modi took over as prime minister, several BJP states have tightened laws protecting cows.